 Its healing properties go to work on burns and cuts, dry skin, and are used to rid your area of insects.
 Great for soothing and treating cold sores (herpes), flu, aching tired muscles, respiratory problems, dandruff and athletes foot.
 Healing will be quick.

 It is not toxic but should not be taken internally.
 Do not use on serious cuts.
 Keep it away from your eyes and the mucous membranes of the nose because it can be irritating.
+Use with a carrier oil, such as coconut oil, for best results.

 It is not toxic but can cause headaches if you use too much too often.
 Take it slow.